 Acquired resistance to EGFR TKIs eventually develops in most patients undergoing this treatment modality.
-Typically, resistance that is EGFR-dependent arises in patients who have been treated with first or secondgeneration TKIs.
-In contrast, resistance associated with third-generation TKIs occurs less frequently [14].
-The T790M mutation in exon 20 of the EGFR gene is particularly notable, emerging in about 50-60% of patients treated with first- or second-generation TKIs.
-Interestingly, this mutation appears more commonly in patients who initially present with a deletion in exon 19 of the EGFR gene as opposed to those with the L858R mutation [15].
+Typically, resistance that is EGFR-dependent arises in patients who have been treated with first or second-generation TKIs.
+In contrast, resistance associated with thirdgeneration TKIs occurs less frequently [14].
+The T790M mutation in Exon 20 of the EGFR gene is particularly notable, emerging in about 50-60% of patients treated with first or secondgeneration TKIs.
+Interestingly, this mutation appears more commonly in patients who initially present with a deletion in Exon 19 of the EGFR gene as opposed to those with the L858R mutation [15].
 The detection of the T790M mutation can be conducted through two principal methods: a liquid biopsy of the patient's blood plasma or a re-biopsy of the tumor tissue.
-By examining blood plasma or other bodily fluids such as pleural effusion, circulating tumor DNA (ctDNA) carrying the mutation can be identified.
-However, the sensitivity of liquid biopsies might be lower in some metastatic lung ADC since ctDNA might not be present in large quantities in peripheral blood, which can lead to false-negative results.
-For the patient in question, three liquid biopsies failed to detect the T790M mutation, yet a re-biopsy of the tumor obtained during a new bronchoscopic procedure did reveal the mutation in exon 20 and the T790M mutation.
-In the AURA2 study, the sensitivity and specificity of liquid biopsy for detecting the T790M mutation were 61% and 79%, respectively, compered to tissue biopsy, which boasts a higher sensitivity of 90% and a specificity of 91% [16].
-The AURA2 study explored the efficacy and safety of osimertinib, a third-generation EGFR TKI, for patients who had developed resistance to first- and secondline EGFR TKI treatments and had the T790M mutation in exon 20 of the EGFR gene.
-AURA3 phase III clinical trial demonstrated that for patients harboring the T790M mutation and treated with osimertinib, the median PFS ranged 10.1-14.2 months [17].
+By examining blood plasma or other body fluids such as pleural effusion, circulating tumor DNA (ctDNA) carrying the mutation can be identified.
+However, the sensitivity of liquid biopsies might be lower in some metastatic lung adenocarcinomas since ctDNA might not be present in large quantities in peripheral blood, which can lead to false-negative results.
+For the patient in question, three liquid biopsies failed to detect the T790M mutation, yet a re-biopsy of the tumor obtained during a new bronchoscopic procedure did reveal the mutation in Exon 20 and the T790M mutation.
+In the AURA2 study, the sensitivity and specificity of liquid biopsy for detecting the T790M mutation were 61% and 79%, respectively. compered to tissue biopsy, which boasts a higher sensitivity of 90% and a specificity of 91% [16].
+The AURA2 study explored the efficacy and safety of osimertinib, a third-generation EGFR-TKI, for patients who had developed resistance to first-and second line EGFR-TKI treatments and had the T790M mutation in Exon 20 of the EGFR gene.
+AURA3 phase III clinical trial demonstrated that for patients harboring the T790M mutation and treated with osimertinib, the median PFS ranged from 10.1 to 14.2 months [17].
 The detection of T790M mutations varies based on the method employed: 30-40% are identified through pathological or cytological examination of tumor tissue, while plasma samples account for about 20% of detections [18].
-This disparity highlights the ongoing need to re-biopsy using refined diagnostic tools to ensure accurate mutation status assessment and to guide therapeutic decision-making.
+This disparity highlights the ongoing need to re-biopsy as the refine diagnostic tools to ensure accurate mutation status assessment and to guide therapeutic decision-making.